2.3 Bright-Field Microscopy and Phase-Contrast Microscopy

 The Compound Microscope

 A compound microscope is a system of multiple lenses designed to correct or compensate for lens aberrations.
 Why do we use a compound microscope instead of a single perfect lens?
 The manufacture of high-power lenses is difficult because as the glass curvature increases, the effects of aberration increase faster than the magnification.
 Instead of one thick lens, a series of lower-power lenses can multiply their magnification with minimal aberration.
-Figure 2.15 shows a typical arrangement of a compound microscope: the light source is placed at the bottom, shining upward through a series of lenses, including the condenser, objective, and ocular lenses.
+Figure 2.15 Icon: Video shows a typical arrangement of a compound microscope: the light source is placed at the bottom, shining upward through a series of lenses, including the condenser, objective, and ocular lenses.

 A two-part illustration shows the light path through a microscope and the structure of a microscope.
 The path of light through a microscope is illustrated.
 The structure of a compound microscope is illustrated.